List of X-Men film series characters: Yukio

-Yukio (played by Rila Fukushima; Shioli Kutsuna in the Deadpool films) is the name of two mutants.
+Yukio (portrayed by Rila Fukushima; Shioli Kutsuna in the Deadpool films) is the name of two mutants.
 The first is a Japanese mutant with the ability to see how someone will die.
 The second is a young X-Men member with electrokinesis.

 The precognitive mutant Yukio is a member of the Yashida clan, who is trained in martial arts.
-She foresees Logan's death, as she foresaw her own parents death when she was young.
+She foresees Logan's death, as she foresaw her own parents' death when she was young.
 She assists Logan throughout the film.

 The electrokinetic Yukio is a member of the X-Men and the girlfriend of Negasonic Teenage Warhead.
 She helped defeat Juggernaut in Deadpool 2 and attended Wade's birthday in Deadpool & Wolverine.
-Fans speculated that she may have been another character, Surge, but this was debunked by screenwriters.
+Fans speculated that she might have been another character, Surge, but this was debunked by the screenwriters.